unlight/asmt-javascript-questions/README.md

 - What is the difference between functional and nonfunctional requirements?
 Examples?
 - What does an accessible application mean for you?
 Do you consider a11y problems in your current project?
 - Do you have any experience of task delegation?
 How would you choose the right person?
 How would you control that?
+- As an Engineer what is that one area where you think you need to improve?
+- How do you manage your time?
+- Could you please explain why do we need code review in software development?
+How do you manage them?
+- What artifacts in Agile do you know?
+Please, could you describe them?
+- Could you please tell us about technical debt?
+- What is shadow DOM?
+How is it helping Angular 2 to perform better?
+- Who is key developer in your understanding?
+What tasks does key developer deal with?
+- Describe the feature you've implemented and you're proud of.
+What principles, design patterns have you used for designing its architecute?
+- Please, describe what critetia should match a good unit test?
+Can you name some anti-patterns in unit tests usage?
+- Supposing you are assigned as an architect of brand-new project .
+You are provided with a team.
+Which frameworks, technology stack will you choose?
+What are mandantory steps for establishing project processes?
+What are benefits of using frameworks?
+What are disadvantages?
+- If you occurred being overloaded with tasks in the middle in the sprint and you realized,that probably you wouldn't manage to complete all in time.
+How would you handle the situation?
+- What steps will you undertake to handle the slow page loading?
+How will you start a problem investigation?
+What if TTI (time to interactive) metric is quite big, what are possible ways to improve it?
+(WebWorkers, code splitting)
+- What are benefits of using TypeScript?
+- Could you share your biggest fail in your work experience?
+What have you learned from it?
+- Could you name difference of performance optimization technics for HTTP/1.1 and HTTP2?
+What is a difference in interviewing D1, D2 and D3?
+Could you, please, give an example of question, that will reveal whether a developer matches Senior level?
+Are an excellent bagage of technical skills and applicable for a target project experience enough to pass an interview into your team?
+- Can you name the stages of continous delivery pipeline from development commit to production?
+- Your customer ask you to create functional specification for project, how you could orginize this process?
+- How is change detection implemented in Angular.
+What role does zone.js library play in Angular change detection
+- Web page rendering process.
+What is the critical rendering path?
+- What is the accessability?
+Describe the accessability principles.
+- Could you please describe ideal metoring process from your point of view?
+How to evaluate successfull mentoring?
+- What is Single Page Application?
+Can SPA be written without any frameworks?
+What are disadvantages of SPA (SEO -> server rendering)
+- Are you familiar with FLUX architecture?
+Coudl you please compare to MV* architecture?
+- Why we should use design patterns?
+Describe decorator and facade patterns.
+- What is the Code Quality?
+How to measure the Code Quality on a project?
+What processes you may suggest that improves the Code Quality?
+What principles do you follow to write a good code?
+What can be considered as a tech debt?
+- What kind of different estimatin approach do you know?
+Which of them did you use in real practice?
+Decribe the relative estinmation approaches.
+Advantages and disadvantages.
+- Do you know some exterme programming technics?
+Some experience?
+- What is an optimal team size in a SCRUM team?
+What problems may appear if the team would be bigger or smaller?
+How to solve those problems?
+Imagine that your team has a significant rump up - how would you change the processes?

 ### Terms in few words / one sentence
 * closure